Athletic Club (MG): 2018

-Campeonato Mineiro - Segunda Divisão

 After 50 years out of professional football, the club returned in 2018.
 It disputed the Campeonato Mineiro Segunda Divisão, equivalent of the third division of the Campeonato Mineiro.
 The team qualified third in the first round.
 In the semifinals, it eliminated Valeriodoce, and gained access to the 2019 Campeonato Mineiro Módulo II.
 Athletic ended in second place, after losing the final on penalties to Coimbra Sports.

 2019

-Campeonato Mineiro - Módulo II

-In 2019, Athletic participated in Campeonato Mineiro Módulo II, finishing in seventh place and remaining in the competition.
+In 2019, Athletic participated in the Mineiro Módulo II, finishing in seventh place and remaining in the competition.

 2020

-Campeonato Mineiro - Módulo II

-In 2020, the team finished the qualifying round of Campeonato Mineiro Módulo II in second place, qualifying for the final quadrangular.
-In the final stage, it finished again in the vice-leadership, winning the vice-championship of Module II and being promoted to Module I 2021.
+In 2020, the team finished the qualifying round of the Módulo II in second place, qualifying for the final quadrangular.
+In the final stage, it finished again in the vice-leadership, winning the vice-championship of Module II and being promoted to the Campeonato Mineiro.

 2021

-Campeonato Mineiro

-The team disputed the 2021 Campeonato Mineiro.
-It was the first time that the club disputed the first division of the Campeonato Mineiro and attracted the attention of the media when hired the Uruguayan player Loco Abreu.
+The club took part in the 2021 Campeonato Mineiro for the first time ever and attracted media attention after signing Uruguayan player Loco Abreu.

-It was defeated by URT in Patos de Minas at the semifinals of Troféu Inconfidência.
+It ended up being defeated by URT in Patos de Minas at the semifinals of Troféu Inconfidência.

 2022

-Campeonato Mineiro

 In 2022 Campeonato Mineiro, the team was the best in the state outside the capital, Belo Horizonte, therefore winning the title Campeão Mineiro do Interior for the first time.

 2023

-Recopa Mineira

 The team won the Recopa Mineira in January by defeating Esporte Clube Democrata.

-Campeonato Mineiro

-In 2023 Campeonato Mineiro, the team again was the best in the state outside the capital, Belo Horizonte, therefore winning the title Campeão Mineiro do Interior a second time.
+In the 2023 Campeonato Mineiro, the team again was the best in the state outside the capital, Belo Horizonte, therefore winning the title Campeão Mineiro do Interior a second time.

 At the semifinal, it was eliminated by Atlético.

-Copa do Brasil

 The team was defeated by Brasiliense at 2023 Copa do Brasil and kicked from the tournament.

-Campeonato Brasileiro - Série D
+Athletic also played a friendly match against Vasco da Gama on 31 March, winning 2–0.

-The team will compete at the 2023 Campeonato Brasileiro Série D.
+Athletic also played in the 2023 Campeonato Brasileiro Série D, achieving promotion to the Série C.

 2024

-Recopa Mineira

-The team will dispute the 2024 Recopa Mineira.

-Campeonato Mineiro

-The team will dispute the 2024 Campeonato Mineiro - Módulo I.

-Copa do Brasil

-The team will dispute the 2024 Copa do Brasil.

-Campeonato Brasileiro

-The team will dispute the 2024 Campeonato Brasileiro - Série D if it does not classify to 2024 Campeonato Brasileiro - Série C.
+In the 2024 Campeonato Mineiro, the club finished second of their group, and won the Troféu Inconfidência.
+They were again eliminated in the second phase of the 2024 Copa do Brasil, and achieved a first-ever promotion to the Série B after reaching the final stages of the 2024 Campeonato Brasileiro Série C.